williamruckman/DiceRoller-CardputerAdv/README.md

 This is a D&D Dice Roller for the Cardputer Adv by M5Stack.

 All instructions are on-screen.

 Roll the Die type up to 99 times.
 Shows all dice and main results!

+Screen is crisp and readable.
+My pictures don't do it justice.

 Main Menu:
 (Choose Die Type)